Theoretical Phylogenetics Group

 - Developing new mathematical phylogenetic methods to model hybrid evolution (ARC Future Fellowship, Holland)

 - Mathematical modelling of microsatellite evolution (Human Frontier Science Programme, Lambert and Holland)

 - Markov invariants and phylogenetic tree reconstruction (2009-2011: ARC Discovery project, Sumner, Jarvis and Jarman)

-We run a monthly seminar series for anyone with phylogenetics interests – be they zoological, botanical, ecological or mathematical - across UTas and other Hobart based research institutes.
+We run a weekly seminar series on Mondays @1pm in room 328 of Maths and Physics.
+Anyone with phylogenetics interests - be they zoological, botanical, ecological or mathematical - is very welcome to attend.
 To get on the mailing list for seminar announcements email Barbara.Holland@utas.edu.au

 - Phylomania 2016, the UTAS theoretical phylogenetics meeting, Nov 16-18